Become a Host Parent Defy Expectations and Be Surprised About the Amount of Fun You'll Have!

 Does FLAG have rules for students?

 Yes!
-FLAG exchange students are expected to obey all the FLAG rules and policies that are applicable while on their program.
-Each student receives a specialized FLAG orientation when they arrive in the US for their exchange experience and a Student Handbook.
+FLAG exchange students are expected to obey all the FLAG rules and policies that are applicable while in their program.
+Each student receives a specialized FLAG orientation when they arrive in the U.S. for their exchange experience and a Student Handbook.
 Should a student break a rule, they will have their program terminated. *Host Parents are also provided with a Host Family Handbook, which contains information on these rules.

 Compensation & Requirements FAQ's